 The basic western materials are stone, metal, wood and leather.
 Also, deer antlers and birch bark are considered definitely western in style.
 Shades of the color palette is usually honey, black and gray and borders are often in green, navy, terracotta, cream and crimson.
 All of the colors should combine nicely with the background that is creating your western theme.
 Themes that are used in western style include bears, moose, cows, oaks, pine, lakes and rivers, cowboys and most anything found in nature.

 The materials you use for a western theme are coarse textured and rarely exquisite, but rough and tough.
 For example, a couch that is leather is great, but not a highly glossy shade.
 Matte finishes work best with this theme.
 Denims, woven carpets, faux fur and tweeds are all western in nature for throw pillows or even window treatments.
+In case your carpet has a stain you can hire experts for carpet cleaning and stain removal.

 Wooden elements are very popular in the western style of decor including the flooring, your fireplace mantel and the hearth with bronze artifacts.